Table of Contents

 Examples of Canceled Checks

-• A canceled check is likely one that is cleared and paid by the bank.
-Funds have been transferred, so the transaction it triggered is completed.
-(Incidentally, you can even cash a check if you don’t have a bank account and get the funds due to you.)
+• A canceled check is one that is cleared and paid by the bank.
+Funds have been transferred, so the transaction is completed.

-• The term is sometimes used to refer to a check you put a stop payment request on.
+• The term is sometimes used incorrectly to refer to a check you put a stop payment request on.
 You might say, “I canceled that check,” meaning you instructed your financial institution not to pay it.
+However, what you actually did was tell the bank to stop payment of the check.

-• You may hear some people say “canceled check” when they are referring to a voided check.
-A voided check is usually one that you write “void” on and provide when setting up an ACH transaction, such as direct deposit.
+• You may hear some people say “canceled check” when what they are really referring to is a voided check.
+A voided check is usually one that you write “void” on.
+You may need to provide a canceled check when setting up certain transactions, such as direct deposit.

 Get up to $300 when you bank with SoFi.